 What the Headlines Get Wrong

-- Pure kratom powder (what we sell, what traditional users have taken for centuries)
+- Pure kratom powder (what we sell, and what traditional users have taken for centuries)

 - Adulterated kratom (product cut with 7-OH concentrates, synthetic opioids, or spiked with other drugs)

-- Polysubstance use (kratom + alcohol, opioids, benzos, where kratom is one of several contributors)
+- Polysubstance use (kratom plus alcohol, opioids, or benzos, where kratom is just one of several contributors)

-Almost every kratom-associated death analyzed in published research involved categories 2 or 3, rarely pure kratom alone.
-Buying lab-tested product from a reputable vendor eliminates most of the risk.
+Read the actual research.
+Almost every kratom-associated death lands in category 2 or 3.
+Pure kratom alone?
+Rarely.
+Buy lab-tested product from a reputable vendor and you’ve cut out most of the risk.
+Simple as that.

 Drug Interactions to Know